SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 # Exercise 3 - Understand Vessel Motion

-In the last exercise we have seen how to construct a path from point observations using ST_MakeLine().
+In the last exercise we have seen how to construct a path from point observations using `ST_MakeLine()`.
 We will now extend this query pattern to also calculate motion statistics like **speed** and **acceleration**.
 Next we will take a look at individual trajectories of cargo and passenger ships before we identify **dwell locations**, i.e. when ships stop for a period of time before starting the next trip segment.

 ## Derive Speed, Acceleration, Total Distance, and Total Time<a name="subex1"></a>

 We will calculate the basic motion statistics in three steps, using three stacked SQL views for better understanding.
 In sequence, we will calculate
-<ol><li>the time interval and distance between each pair of consecutive vessel observations: "DELTA_S" and "DELTA_T"</li>
+1. the time interval and distance between each pair of consecutive vessel observations: `DELTA_S` and `DELTA_T`
-<li>from "DELTA_S" and "DELTA_T" we will derive the vessel's speed and sum up time and distance</li>
+2. from `DELTA_S` and `DELTA_T` we will derive the vessel's speed and sum up time and distance
-<li>looking at the change in speed, we can calculate acceleration</li></ol>
+3. looking at the change in speed, we can calculate acceleration

-All the views below make use of window functions where the data is partitioned by "MMSI" (used as the vessel identifier) and ordered by timestamp.
-In specific, we will use RANK() which returns an order number, and LAG() which provides access to the next record in the ordered partition.
+All the views below make use of window functions where the data is partitioned by `MMSI` (used as the vessel identifier) and ordered by timestamp.
+In specific, we will use `RANK()` which returns an order number, and `LAG()` which provides access to the next record in the ordered partition.
 Refer to the [HANA Cloud SQL documentation](https://help.sap.com/viewer/7c78579ce9b14a669c1f3295b0d8ca16/Cloud/en-US/20a353327519101495dfd0a87060a0d3.html) for further details.

 ```SQL
 -- Step 1: delta s, delta t, ranks, partial lines